jgammerman/jamesgammerman/content/talk/centrica_workshops/index.md

 math: false
 ---

 I enjoy teaching and have given several training courses to colleagues across the country.
-This training course introduces statistical and machine learning techniques and applies them in business contexts using the R programming language.

 You can find more photographs from these workshops below.

 ![Me teaching in Edinburgh 1](/img/PhotosOfMeForBlog/me_workshop2.jpg)